neerajbairagi/node-bulletin-board/README.md

 Visit your application in a browser at localhost:8000.
 You should see your bulletin board application up and running.
 At this step, you would normally do everything you could to ensure your container works the way you expected; now would be the time to run unit tests, for examp

+# Share images on Docker Hub
+At this point, you’ve built a containerized application in Part 2 on your local development machine.
+The final step in developing a containerized application is to share your images on a registry like Docker Hub, so they can be easily downloaded and run on any destination machine.
+# If you don’t yet have a Docker ID, follow these steps to set one up; this will allow you to share images on Docker Hub.

+    Visit the Docker Hub sign up page, https://hub.docker.com/signup.

+    Fill out the form and submit to create your Docker ID.

+    Verify your email address to complete the registration process.

+    Click on the Docker icon in your toolbar or system tray, and click Sign in / Create Docker ID.

+    Fill in your new Docker ID and password.
+After you have successfully authenticated, your Docker ID appears in the Docker Desktop menu in place of the ‘Sign in’ option you just used.

+        You can do the same thing from the command line by typing docker login.

+# Create a Docker Hub repository and push your image

+docker images

+docker tag bulletinboard:1.0 mitrasonu/bulletinboard:1.0

+docker push mitrasonu/bulletinboard:1.0

+Visit your repository in Docker Hub, and you’ll see your new image there.
+Remember, Docker Hub repositories are public by default.